 Facebook is looking to drive revenue from the mobile

-.
+games business.
 The company on Tuesday announced an initiative to publish and promote casual games.

 In a blog post, the social media giant said it's seeing "record numbers" of people playing games on its platform.
 At the same time, the company noted, the games ecosystem is "steadily growing" as developers keep building high-quality desktop and mobile games.